LBGC-CFB/SpliceLauncher/README.md

 After running, the BAM files from alignment are in a *Bam* folder, the count files are in *getClosestExons* and the results of SpliceLauncher analysis are in *testSpliceLauncher_result*.

-The final results are display in the file *testSpliceLauncher_outputR.xlsx*, this last is in *testSpliceLauncher_result* folder.
+The final results are displayed in the file *testSpliceLauncher_outputR.xlsx*, this last is in *testSpliceLauncher_result* folder.
 The scheme of this file is:

 | Column names | Example | Description |
 |------------:|:--------:|:------------:|